gokadin/ai-backpropagation/README.tex.md

 $t$ being the current association out of $T$ associations.

-We will assign the following activation functions to each layer:
+We will assign the following activation functions to each layer perceptrons:

 - input layer -> identity function
 - hidden layer -> sigmoid function